 Babies arrive innocent and should be treated this way.
-When viewing a picture of a baby, there may be features that excite you about them that you can comment on and stay wholesome.
+When viewing a picture of a baby, they may have features that stand out to you right away.
 Maybe their larger or smaller size makes you squeal with joy, or their smile brightens your mood.
-There are also times when a head full of hair leaves you “gushing” with happiness.
+There are also times when a head full of hair leaves you gushing with happiness.

 For shorter terms, let’s look at a list of baby features that can be comfortably commented on:

 - Similarities in looks with mother/father

 If any other feature stands out to you in a positive light, say so!
 You might compliment a feature the parents haven’t noticed yet and your words will bring additional joy to their life.